coloshword/ExcelAgent/notes.md

 - edit tool use to call the next config for searching (don't search unless necessary)
 - frontend: add modal to either create a new chat or load a previous one
     - make sure we can't send a request unless a sheet is created

+- we added a way to create a new sheet, now we need to add a capability to "save a sheet" state
+    - PUT(<sheet_state>, id)...

+- after that, we need a way to be able to get the sheet state and save it based on what we have...

+- important: get rid of web search all the time, only web search when necessary

+- implemented PUT (sheet state)

+- We need to implement a selector(select previous sheets)